zaphosting/docs/docs/account-usermanagement.md

-:::caution An e-mail address is required which hasn't been used for the registration of a ZAP hosting account yet.
+:::caution An e-mail address is required which hasn't been used for the registration of a ZAP-Hosting account yet.
 :::